This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.

 There are two classes of automatic block systems that differ in several ways:

 The decentralised systems are the older form of automatic block.
 Decentralised block systems exist only in relay technology but not in electronic control systems.
 However, there are interfaces to connect territories controlled by electronic interlocking systems to lines controlled by an decentralised automatic block system.
 In a decentralised automatic block system, the automatic block signals are controlled by local control units.
 These control units exchange block information via a block line.
 After a train has entered a block section, the control unit at the entrance of the block section sends an block occupation information to the unit at the exit of the section.
 After the train has left the block section, the control unit at the exit of the block section sends release information to the control unit at the entrance of the section.
 Up to a specific degree, that procedure still reminds to the philosophy of manual block.
-In a difference from manual block, on lines with a decentralised automatic block system, automatic block signals show a clear aspect as normal position regardless if there is a train approaching or not.
+Different from manual block, on lines with a decentralised automatic block system, automatic block signals show a clear aspect as normal position regardless if there is a train approaching or not.
 Line clear detection can be effected by track circuits or axle counters.

 In a centralised automatic block system, all block signals of a longer stretch of line are controlled by a central unit.
 In areas controlled by an electronic interlocking system, all automatic block systems are of the centralised type.
 In such areas, the automatic block control is part of the electronic interlocking system.
 However, there exist also older versions of centralised automatic block systems in relay technology.
 Instead of exchanging block information, a centralised automatic block system locks and releases so-called block routes from one signal to another.
 That looks similar to interlocking routes on station tracks.
 But there is an essential difference between an interlocking route and a block route.
 An interlocking route that leads into a station track may release after the train has come to a stop at the destination signal.
 An interlocking route leading into a block section of the open line will even release after the train has cleared the point zone beyond the exit signal or block signal.
-In a big difference, a block route will only release after the train has cleared the block section and the overlap, and the block conditions have been successfully checked.
+In contrast to this, a block route will only release after the train has cleared the block section and the overlap, and the block conditions have been successfully checked.
 The reason is that the purpose of a block route is not interlocking but block locking.
 In normal position, as long no train is approaching, no block routes are locked, and all automatic block signals are in stop position.
 If an interlocking signal is cleared for a movement into a block section equipped with a centralised automatic block system, the first block route is initiated.
 This block route pushes the next one etc. This way, as many automatic block signals as possible are cleared ahead of an approaching train.

 If the exit signal of a station (or a block signal of a junction or crossover of the open line) leads into a block section equipped with a centralised automatic block system, this signal is the entrance signal for both an interlocking route and a block route.
 The destination of the interlocking route is the track section behind the point zone, and the destination of the block route is the next main signal.
 That is, why on German interlocking screens, the locking status is marked by two separate destination indicators, one behind the last points and one at the next signal.
 The first indicator disappears when the interlocking route has completely released, the second disappears when the block section has released.
 Routes leading into a station track have just one destination indicator which disappears when the overlap has released.